 Get to know your workplace dress code!
-Regardless of where you work or what you do, there are always varying forms of guidelines in place regarding your appearance.
+Regardless of where you work or what you do, there are always varying forms of guidelines in place regarding your professional appearance.
 Professionalism can go a long way, especially first impressions, and it’s vital to align your apparel to your career path.

 Although every workplace ranges from strict to lenient regulations, healthcare professionals typically have a set of standard rules.
 Here are some tips on your dress code for healthcare professionals to set you up for success!